ChameleonCloud/docs/source/technical/kvm.rst

 Work with KVM using the CLI
 ---------------------------

-For general information on CLI authentication and use, please see the `command-line-interface section
+For general information on CLI authentication and use, see the `command-line-interface section
 <https://chameleoncloud.readthedocs.io/en/latest/technical/cli.html#the-command-line-interface>`_.